BardOfCodes/wacky/README.md

 ### Procedural Configuration

 Configure your ablations via `CfgNodeFactory`. `CfgNodeFactory` provides a procedural way to change configuration.
 Essentially, create a class for the set of configuration variations, and select different versions using `__init__` named parameters.
 Example given in `configs/ablations/*`.

-### Automatic Command-line support:
+### Automatic Command-line support

 Avoid writing argparser for your configuration.
 An argparser for `CfgNodeFactory` instantiation parameters is directly created using a class method: `CfgNodeFactory.get_argparser()`.
 Further, if you want to specifically modify a certain configuration via command-line, simply add them with `--cfg.` prefix.
 Example shown in `examples/demo.py`.